asavransky/asavransky.github.io/README.md

+# TLDR;
+damn this was a bitch to make. lots of thoughtless and redundant errors.

 # Site Building Process
 my initial attempt to get information on the site was incredibly tragic, after some re-evaluation I was able to make a basic set up in the index.html file.